Multi National Base Tarin Kot: Task Force Uruzgan

 The first group of Dutch military personnel left for Afghanistan in March 2006 in the Deployment Task Force (DTF).
 They were the quartermasters for the following Dutch forces of the Task Force Uruzgan (TFU) becoming operational in August 2006.

 The average strength was 1,200 personnel split over the locations "Tarinkot" and "Deh Rawod".

-As the Task Force Uruzgan was a composite unit it consisted of various units and specialties of the Dutch armed forces.
+As the Task Force Uruzgan was a composite unit, it consisted of various units and specialties of the Dutch armed forces.
 Army, Air Force, Navy, Marines, Special Forces and Military Police personnel were completely integrated in the TFU.

 The core of the TFU was the Battlegroup, consisting of infantry - Dutch Airmobile or Marines Battalion - and some 155mm mechanized howitzers for fire support.
-In case the Battlegroup needed close air support, the Dutch Air Task Force – consisting of F-16 multiroles stationed at Kandahar Airfield and AH-64D Apache combat helicopters stationed at Tarinkot – were tasked with providing it.
+In case the Battlegroup needed close air support, the Dutch Air Task Force – consisting of F-16 multirole fighters stationed at Kandahar Airfield and AH-64D Apache combat helicopters stationed at Tarinkot – were tasked with providing it.